 - Southwest Rapid Rewards charges nothing for changes, and nothing for cancellations

-- United MileagePlus charges up to $125 for changes, and up to $125 for cancellations
+- United MileagePlus charges nothing for changes, and nothing for cancellations

 - Virgin Atlantic Flying Club charges $50 for changes, and $50 for cancellations